DevBobi/SneakHub-Client-ReactJS/README.md

 ## Live site: https://sneak-hub.web.app/
 ## Server Side Code: https://github.com/DevBobi/SneakHub-Server-ReactJS
 ## Description
 - This is a full stack Niche website.
-This website is all about men's sniker.
+This website is all about men's sneaker.

 ## Usage_
 - Users can sign up or log in using google.